Vinaigrette

-Vinaigrette (/ˌvɪnɪˈɡrɛt/ VIN-ig-RET, [vinɛɡʁɛt]) is made by mixing an oil with a mild acid such as vinegar or lemon juice (citric acid).
+Vinaigrette (/ˌvɪnɪˈɡrɛt/ VIN-ig-RET, [vinɛɡʁɛt]) is a dressing made by mixing an edible oil with a mild acid such as vinegar (acetic acid) or lemon juice (citric acid).
 The mixture can be enhanced with salt, herbs and/or spices.
 It is used most commonly as a salad dressing, but can also be used as a marinade.

 Traditionally, a vinaigrette consists of 3 parts oil and 1 part vinegar mixed into a stable emulsion, but the term is also applied to mixtures with different proportions and to unstable emulsions which last only a short time before separating into layered oil and vinegar phases.